cloud-bulldozer/scale-ci-deploy/README.md

 # scale-ci-ansible

-This repository contains tasks to automate the install of OpenShift Container Platform (OCP) for use with the scale-ci environment.
-The environments under test include OCP on OSP and RHCOS installs.
+The repo contains playbooks for various scale-ci automation tasks.
+Those include install, scaling, upgrade, and post install configuration.
+The environments under test include RHCOS and OCP on OSP installs.

 # RHCOS Usage

-The RHCOS playbooks focus on RHCOS on AWS at this time.
+The RHCOS playbooks focus on RHCOS on AWS at this time and are found in the `OCP-4.X` directory.

 The prerequisites are simple and simply an orchestration machine with kubeconfig and oc command.
 The orchestration host can be localhost if properly setup.

 ## RHCOS Post Install

-`rhcos-post-install.yml` playbook is used to perform post RHCOS 4 cluster install operations.
+`OCP-4.X/post-install.yml` playbook is used to perform post RHCOS 4 cluster install operations.

 Running from CLI:

 ```
-$ cd OCP-4.X
-$ cp inventory.example inventory
+$ cp OCP-4.X/inventory.example inventory
 $ # Add orchestration host to inventory
-$ # Edit vars in vars/rhcos-post-install.yml or define Environment vars (See below)
+$ # Edit vars in OCP-4.X/vars/post-install.yml or define Environment vars (See below)
-$ time ansible-playbook -vv -i inventory rhcos-post-install.yml
+$ time ansible-playbook -vv -i inventory OCP-4.X/post-install.yml
 ```

-### Environment variables for RHCOS post install
+### Environment variables for RHCOS post install playbook

 ```
 ###############################################################################